prachi-kamboj/digital-literacy-project/report/Project_Report.md

+💻✨ DIGITAL LITERACY PROJECT REPORT ✨💻

+━━━━━━━━━━━━━━━━━━━━━━

-TASK 1
+📌 TASK 1 – DIGITAL LITERACY POSTER (CANVA)

+━━━━━━━━━━━━━━━━━━━━━━

-For this project, I used Canva, an online graphic design tool, to create a visually engaging digital literacy poster.
+For this project, I used 🎨 Canva, an online graphic design tool, to create a visually engaging 📱 digital literacy poster.
-Canva provided a wide range of templates, fonts, icons, and color combinations.
+Canva provided a wide range of 📄 templates, 🔤 fonts, 🖼️ icons, and 🎨 color combinations.
-It helped me design a professional and structured layout easily.
+It helped me design a professional and well-structured layout easily.

-My poster focuses on the concept of digital literacy and its importance for students.
+My poster focuses on the concept of 🌐 digital literacy and its importance for students 👩‍🎓👨‍🎓.

-It highlights key aspects such as finding reliable information, evaluating sources, creating ethical content, communicating effectively online, and staying safe on the internet.
+It highlights key aspects such as:

+🔍 finding reliable information
+📚 evaluating sources
+✍️ creating ethical content
+💬 communicating effectively online
+🔒 staying safe on the internet

-I also included sections on useful digital tools, safe internet practices, email etiquette, and building a positive online presence.
+I also included sections on 🛠️ useful digital tools, 🛡️ safe internet practices, 📧 email etiquette, and 🌟 building a positive online presence.

-The design uses bold headings, icons, and contrasting colors to make the content clear and attractive.
+The design uses 🅱️ bold headings, 🖼️ icons, and 🎨 contrasting colors to make the content clear and attractive.

-One thing I found challenging was organizing a large amount of information without making the poster look cluttered.
+One thing I found challenging was ⚖️ organizing a large amount of information without making the poster look cluttered.
-Balancing design and readability required careful spacing, alignment, and font selection.
+Balancing 🎨 design and 👀 readability required careful spacing, alignment, and font selection.

-However, it was also interesting to experiment with different layouts and color schemes to make the poster visually appealing while still informative.
+However, it was also interesting to ✨ experiment with different layouts and color schemes to make the poster visually appealing while still informative.

-Overall, this project helped me understand both digital literacy concepts and basic design principles.
+Overall, this project helped me understand both 🌐 digital literacy concepts and 🎨 basic design principles.

+━━━━━━━━━━━━━━━━━━━━━━

-TASK 2
+💻 TASK 2 – GITHUB, LINKEDIN & KAGGLE

+━━━━━━━━━━━━━━━━━━━━━━

-I chose GitHub, LinkedIn, and Kaggle, which are very useful platforms for students in the field of AI and Machine Learning.
+I chose 💻 GitHub, 💼 LinkedIn, and 📊 Kaggle, which are very useful platforms for students in the field of 🤖 Artificial Intelligence and Machine Learning.

+💻 GitHub

-GitHub is a platform used to store, manage, and share coding projects.
-It is mainly used for version control and collaboration.
-I chose GitHub because it will help me save my Python and AI/ML projects in an organized way and also create a portfolio of my work.
+GitHub is a platform used to 📂 store, manage, and share coding projects.
+It is mainly used for 🔄 version control and 🤝 collaboration.

+I chose GitHub because it will help me save my 🐍 Python and 🤖 AI/ML projects in an organized way and also create a 🌟 portfolio of my work.

+💼 LinkedIn

 LinkedIn is a professional networking platform.
-It is used to connect with professionals, teachers, and companies, and it also helps in finding internships and job opportunities.
+It is used to connect with 👩‍🏫 teachers, 👨‍💼 professionals, and 🏢 companies.

+It also helps in finding 🎯 internships and 💼 job opportunities.
 I chose LinkedIn because it will help me build my professional profile and stay connected with the industry.

-Kaggle is a platform specially made for data science and machine learning.
-It provides datasets, notebooks, and competitions that help students improve their practical skills.
-I chose Kaggle because it gives hands-on experience in machine learning.

-Over the next four years, I plan to use GitHub for uploading projects, LinkedIn for building professional connections, and Kaggle for practicing AI/ML skills and participating in competitions to improve my knowledge and career opportunities.

-TASK 3

-PART A

-HackerRank is an online platform used for coding practice and skill development.
-It provides programming questions on topics like Python, problem-solving, data structures, and algorithms.
-I chose HackerRank because it helps me improve my coding skills through regular practice and prepares me for technical tests and placements.
-As an AI/ML student, strong programming skills are very important, and this platform helps in building logical thinking.

-PART B

-Google Forms is a tool used for creating surveys, quizzes, and feedback forms.
-For this project, I used it to create a Digital Literacy Awareness Quiz for my batchmates.
-It allows easy creation of multiple choice and short answer questions and automatically collects responses in an organized way.
-I chose Google Forms because it is simple to use and very effective for educational purposes.

-TASK 4

-PART B

-Poor digital communication can create serious misunderstandings and problems.
-One common example is in a college group project.
-Suppose one team member sends an important message in the class WhatsApp group about the submission deadline, but writes it in a confusing way, such as mentioning the wrong date or not clearly stating the time.

-As a result, some students may submit their part late, causing the entire project to be delayed or even receive lower marks.
-This problem happens because the message was not clear and specific.

-This situation could have been handled differently by writing the message in a simple and direct format, for example: “Project submission deadline: 28 March, 5:00 PM.”
-The sender should also double-check the details before sending and ask group members to confirm that they have read and understood the message.

-Clear communication, proper wording, and confirmation can help avoid such issues.

-TASK 5

-PART B

-While researching online safety, what surprised me the most was how easily cybercriminals can trick students through simple methods like fake links, phishing emails, and UPI collect requests.

-I was especially surprised to learn that many people lose money just by scanning a QR code or sharing an OTP without realizing the risk.
-It made me understand that cyber fraud often happens because of small mistakes and lack of awareness rather than advanced hacking.

-As a result, one habit I will personally change is being more careful before clicking on any link or responding to messages related to payments.
-I will always verify the sender, check the UPI ID before making transactions, and never share OTPs or personal details with anyone.

-This research has made me more aware and responsible about my digital safety.
+📊 Kaggle

+Kaggle is a platform specially made for 📈 data science and 🤖 machine learning.
+It provides 🗂️ datasets, 📓 notebooks, and 🏆 competitions that help students improve their practical skills.

+I chose Kaggle because it gives 🛠️ hands-on experience in machine learning.

+Over the next four years 📅, I plan to use:

+💻 GitHub for uploading projects
+💼 LinkedIn for building professional connections
+📊 Kaggle for practicing AI/ML skills

+This will help improve my 📚 knowledge and 🚀 career opportunities.

+━━━━━━━━━━━━━━━━━━━━━━

+🧠 TASK 3 – HACKERRANK & GOOGLE FORMS

+━━━━━━━━━━━━━━━━━━━━━━

+🖥️ PART A – HACKERRANK

+HackerRank is an online platform used for 💡 coding practice and skill development.

+It provides programming questions on topics like:

+🐍 Python
+🧩 problem-solving
+🗃️ data structures
+⚙️ algorithms

+I chose HackerRank because it helps me improve my coding skills through 📈 regular practice and prepares me for 📝 technical tests and placements.

+As an 🤖 AI/ML student, strong programming skills are very important, and this platform helps in building 🧠 logical thinking.

+📝 PART B – GOOGLE FORMS

+Google Forms is a tool used for creating 📋 surveys, ❓ quizzes, and 💬 feedback forms.

+For this project, I used it to create a 🌐 Digital Literacy Awareness Quiz for my batchmates 👩‍🎓👨‍🎓.

+It allows easy creation of ☑️ multiple choice and ✍️ short answer questions and automatically collects responses in an organized way 📊.

+I chose Google Forms because it is ✅ simple to use and very effective for 📚 educational purposes.

+━━━━━━━━━━━━━━━━━━━━━━

+💬 TASK 4 – POOR DIGITAL COMMUNICATION

+━━━━━━━━━━━━━━━━━━━━━━

+Poor digital communication can create serious ⚠️ misunderstandings and problems.

+One common example is in a 👥 college group project.

+Suppose one team member sends an important message in the 📱 class WhatsApp group about the submission deadline but writes it in a confusing way, such as mentioning the wrong date 📅 or not clearly stating the time ⏰.

+As a result, some students may submit their part late ⌛, causing the entire project to be delayed and possibly receive 📉 lower marks.

+This situation could have been handled differently by writing the message in a 📝 clear and direct format, for example:

+📌 “Project submission deadline: 28 March, 5:00 PM.”

+The sender should also ✔️ double-check the details and ask group members to confirm that they have understood the message.

+Clear communication 💬, proper wording ✍️, and confirmation ✅ can help avoid such issues.

+━━━━━━━━━━━━━━━━━━━━━━

+🔐 TASK 5 – ONLINE SAFETY REFLECTION

+━━━━━━━━━━━━━━━━━━━━━━

+While researching 🛡️ online safety, what surprised me the most was how easily cybercriminals can trick students through simple methods like:

+🔗 fake links
+📧 phishing emails
+💸 UPI collect requests

+I was especially surprised to learn that many people lose money just by 📷 scanning a QR code or sharing an 🔐 OTP without realizing the risk.

+It made me understand that cyber fraud often happens because of ⚠️ small mistakes and lack of awareness rather than advanced hacking.

+As a result, one habit I will personally change is being more careful before 🔗 clicking on links or responding to 💳 payment-related messages.

+I will always:

+✅ verify the sender
+💸 check the UPI ID
+🚫 never share OTPs
+🔒 protect personal details

+This research has made me more 🌟 aware, responsible, and digitally safe.